brucemack/brucemack.github.io/ampersand/index.md

 ## Software Structure - Audio Flow

-One way to explain the structure of the Ampersand code is to describe the detailed steps involved in taking a packet of IAX audio off the network and converting it to USB sound.
+One way to explain the structure of the Ampersand code is to describe the detailed steps involved in taking a packet of IAX audio from the network and converting it to USB sound.

 **Phase 1 - Driven By IAX2 Packet Arrival**

 * Everything starts with UDP (IAX2) frames on the network.
 The `LineIAX2` class is listening on a UDP socket and will receive the voice frame.
-Keep in mind that each frame contains exactly 20ms of audio, so this entire flow happens 50 time per second, regardless of the audio sampling rate.
+Function `LineIAX2::_processInboundIAXData()` is where the actual call to `recvfrom()` is located.
+Keep in mind that each frame contains exactly 20ms of audio, so this entire flow happens about 50 time per second, regardless of the audio sampling rate.
+Also keep in mind that the arrival of these frames is asynchronous and may not be perfectly spaced.
 * The frame is examined to determine which call it belongs to.
 The frame is forwarded to the correct instance of the `LineIAX2::Call` class for call-level processing.
+See `LineIAX2::_processFullFrameInCall()` or `LineIAX2::_processMiniFrame()` depending on whether the voice frame is full or mini.
 * The voice frame is made into an instance of the `Message` class and is then put onto an internal message-passing bus.
 The bus is implemented by the `MultiRouter` class.